-This chapter answers parts from Section D(iii) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe alterations to drug response due to physiological change, with particular reference to neonates/infants".
-It also refers to the very similar Section B(vi), where the trainees' objective is to understand "the fate of drugs in the body, including ... how it is affected by extremes of age".
+This chapter answers parts from Section D(iii) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe variability in drug responses due to physiological changes with reference to neonates/infants".
+It also refers to the very similar opening section of the Syllabus pharmacopeia, where the trainees' objective is "to understand a drug’s pharmacology in the context of normal physiology, extremes of age ... i.e., neonates, paediatrics".
 Even though this matter comes up twice in the syllabus, the primary examiners have never created any SAQs to test our understanding here.
 Weirdly, it has sort-of appeared as one of the sub-elements in the Fellowship Exam, where Question 28 from the first paper of 2016 asked the candidates to compare assessment and management of poisoning in a two-year-old to the same issues in an adult.

 - Oral administration is about as convenient as rectal